A localization of bicategories via homotopies: The homotopy bicategory

-\begin{corollary} Assume $\C \mr{i} \Ho$ maps the arrows of $\Sigma$ to equivalences.
-Then, it is the strong localization with respect to $\Sigma$ in the sense stated in Definition~\ref{localizacion}. \end{corollary} \begin{proof} By assumption $i^*$ takes values in the subcategory $Hom_{\Sigma,\Theta}(\C,\cc{D})$.
-The previous theorem implies that it is an isomorphism of bicategories. \end{proof}
+\begin{corollary}[{of Theorem \ref{teo:mediapuposta}}] Assume $\C \mr{i} \Ho$ maps the arrows of $\cc{W}$ to equivalences.
+Then, it is the strict localization with respect to $\cc{W}$ in the sense stated in Definition~\ref{localizacion}, {that is precomposition with $i$ establishes an isomorphism of bicategories:}